kimtaejin3/expenses-chart-component/README.md

 This is a solution to the [Expenses chart component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/expenses-chart-component-e7yJBUdjwt).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+## 배울만한 것들
+- REACT prop
+- state hook isn't used for this project.
+- react app hosting

 ## Table of contents

 -   [Overview](#overview)